shofetim/elBradford.github.io/_posts/2017-08-29-blockchain-part-2.md

 This area of development is very interesting because it answers, in part, a very significant drawback of the proof of work consensus system - the wasted energy and *work* expended in keeping the blockchain secure.
 For example, in 2014 the energy consumption to mint a bitcoin was equivalent to [16 gallons of gasoline](http://www.coindesk.com/carbon-footprint-bitcoin/).
 The costs have only increased.
 Ethereum has announced they [plan to move to proof of stake](https://www.ethnews.com/ethereums-road-map-for-2017) for block generation in the future and many new cryptocurrencies are opting to use proof of stake instead.

-# Beyond Bitcoin: Permissioned Ledgers
+# Beyond Blockchain: Permissioned Ledgers
 Bitcoin and Ethereum are considered permissionless systems - in other words, their users are largely anonymous or at least pseudonymous.
 They do not require permission to become a part of either network.
 There are no gatekeepers.
 The transactions may be verified by the public, and transactions may be initialized by the public (as long as they have bitcoins or ether to spend).

 Conversely, a permissioned system has some sort of authentication to ensure that only permissioned users participate in the ledger.
 Permissioned ledgers may still be validated by the public but may only be written to by trusted (permissioned) individuals.
 Or, they may be completely private - accessing and contributing to the ledger restricted to authenticated nodes only.